 The Federal Work-Study program provides students with an opportunity to work part-time to assist with educational costs.
 The program consists of jobs on and off campus for community service opportunities.
 Eligible students must be enrolled at least part-time, eligible to receive federal aid and have demonstrated financial need as determined by the FAFSA application.
-For more information, students are referred to the Financial Aid office and to their website at http://www.ncat.edu/admissions/financial-aid/aid/fed-wk-stdy-prog.html.
+For more information, students are referred to the Financial Aid office and to their website (click here).